Ready to Study Abroad?

 |Optional Homestay Housing Supplement – Shared

-Students electing to live with a local Italian host family in a room shared with another student, includes breakfast and dinner daily.
+Live with a local Italian host family in a room shared with another student, includes breakfast and dinner daily.

 |International Mailing Supplement